 Woven Tree Collars

-Woven tree collars are my personal favorite style as they fit with any of the decorating styles, but particularly with my more coastal style of decorating.
+Woven tree collars are my personal favorite style as they fit with any of the home decor styles, but particularly with my more coastal style of decorating.

 Christmas tree with blue decorations inside a woven tree collar

-The look that a woven basket brings adds warmth to any room.
-While I’ve literally put my Christmas tree into a large wicker basket before, it can be difficult to get the stand to fit and be stable.
-A basket-like tree collar is a much safer option to achieve the same look.
+The look that a woven basket brings adds warmth to any living room.
+While I’ve literally put my Christmas tree into a large wicker basket before (see above!), it can be difficult to get the stand to fit and be stable.
+To get the same look, a great alternative is to use a basket-like tree collar.
+It’s also a much safer option as the tree doesn’t sit in it.

-The texture of the woven materials helps bring an organic look to Christmas decor.
+The texture of the woven materials helps bring an organic look to your holiday decor.
 Your Christmas decorations can take a nod from the warm tones, or be a completely different style and still look cohesive.

 Whether you choose rattan, wicker, or seagrass, a woven Christmas tree collar is one that will serve you well even if your decorating style changes in the future.